wattsworth/joule/docs/nilm.rst

 		  current and voltage at the sample rate of the sensor /meter#/sinefit
-		  zero crossings of the voltage waveform (freq, amplitude, offset) /meter#/prep
+		  zero crossings of the voltage waveform (freq, amplitude, offset) /meter#/prep-a
+		/meter#/prep-b
+		/meter#/prep-c
-		  harmonic envelopes of real and reactive power for all phases
+		  harmonic envelopes of real and reactive power for each phase

 Each NILM has a reader module **meter#_capture** and a filter module **meter#_process**.
 The modules read configuration values from the